fabricio-sousa/mystic-bot/README.md

 - Remember it measures from the **peak**, not your starting balance — after a run-up, the halt level rises with it

+### Dashboard shows PAPER when the bot is running live/demo
+- Caused by a stale `paper_balance` key left in `state.json` from an earlier paper run
+- Fixed: the bot now writes an explicit `mode` field and clears the stale key on its next run — just restart the bot and it self-heals
+- To fix the dashboard immediately without restarting, delete the `"paper_balance"` line from `state.json`

+### Demo mode: "Shutdown (cash floor): Cash $0.00"
+- The demo account has no mock funds yet (not a bug — auth and balance read are working)
+- Fund it at https://demo.kalshi.co (the `.co` domain): deposit → pick any bank from the mock list → wait for the mock ACH to settle (not instant)
+- Demo cash floor is `SAFETY_FLOOR_DEMO` ($10), so a small mock balance is enough
+- Verify balance directly: read `client.get_balance().balance` against the demo host;
+  once it's non-zero, restart the bot
+- Note: demo market prices/liquidity aren't representative of production — demo proves the order request/response works, not real fill behavior

 ---

 ## Development & Contributing